Immediate Dental Care for Emergencies

 - Bubble/Sore near gums

 If you’re in severe pain, it’s quite possible you may have a dental abscess.
-If you’re experiencing a lot of pain, you probably want to get to the emergency dentist as soon as you’re able.
+If you’re experiencing a lot of pain, you probably want to get to an emergency dentist as soon as you’re able.
 But if the pain isn’t enough to convince you, you can leave it to us.

 It’s crucial that you do see an emergency dentist as soon as possible if you have an abscess.
 If you leave your abscess untreated for too long, the tooth may need to be extracted.
 Even worse, if the infection in your tooth spreads, it can cause serious complications to your overall health.
 Because of this, early treatment of a dental abscess is essential.

 If an abscess is left untreated, the pain will sometimes go away over time.
 While this may make it seem like it’s getting better, it actually means that the worst is yet to come.
 It usually means that an abscess has burst on its own, allowing the infection to spread freely.

 Treatment of an abscess can vary depending upon a few different factors, including what kind of abscess you have.
 If your abscess is on the surface, your emergency dentist will drain it immediately and use antibiotics to treat the infection.
-If it’s a periodontal abscess, however, your dentist may prescribe deep cleaning, which a common treatment for a Periodontal disease.
+If it’s a periodontal abscess, however, your dentist may prescribe a deep cleaning, which is a common treatment for periodontal disease.
 As for any dental related abscess, antibiotics alone will not be able to fight the infection.
 In addition to prescribing antibiotics, your dentist will diagnose the core problem and treat it.